Image

 Learjet 40 & 40XR

 The Learjet 40 is the replacement for the Learjet 31A.
 It is a Learjet 45 with a meter shorter fuselage.
-Therefore, the Learjet 40 has six or seven cabin windows instead of eight.
+Therefore, the Learjet 40 has six cabin windows of the right and seven on the left, instead of eight.
 The Learjet 40XR is an upgraded version, offering better performance due to the upgrading of the engines to the TFE731-20BR configuration.
 This upgrade is also available to Learjet 40s.

 Learjet 45 & 45XR